Popcorn ceiling texture; Warning: may contain asbestos!

-Although more expensive texture materials are available, frugal homeowners do quite well with thinned-out drywall compound, or mud as it is often called.
+Although more expensive texture materials are available, frugal homeowners do quite well with thinned-out drywall compound, or mud, as it is often called.
 In the old days contractors liked to add asbestos for popcorn ceilings but this is not an option today.
+Thankfully.
+We all know about mesothelioma.

 These textures can really bring out your creative side.
 Here are a few to consider: